Josuto/monguito/README.md

 database.

-The fact that `Entity` is an interface instead of an abstract class is not a coincidence; JavaScript is a single inheritance-based programming language, and I strongly believe that you are entitled to design the domain model at your will, with no dependencies to other libraries.
+The fact that `Entity` is an interface instead of an abstract class is not a coincidence; JavaScript is a single inheritance-based programming language, and we strongly believe that you are entitled to design the domain model at your will, with no dependencies to other libraries.
 But all that being said, you may decide not to use it at all, and that would be just fine.
 All you need to do is ensure that your domain objects specify an optional `id` field.